May 29, 2026 · 7 min read

 2. White space is structure

 Every LinkedIn post that performs in 2026 uses single-sentence paragraphs.
-Not because attention spans are shorter — because mobile reading is.
+Attention spans are not the reason.
+Mobile reading is.
 Long paragraphs render as a wall of text on a 6-inch screen and people bounce.

 Rule of thumb: if a paragraph is longer than two lines on your phone, break it.